Looking for Something Else?

 The Nancy Grace Roman Space Telescope, NASA's next flagship observatory, is planned for launch in late 2026.
 The Roman Mission requests the astronomical community's input for the purpose of initiating the community-led definition of the Roman Space Telescope's Core Community Surveys.
 Combined, these surveys are anticipated to use the majority of the observing time during Roman’s first five years.
 The cosmology and exoplanet science requirements for these surveys leave significant parameter space available to define the observational strategies (filters, depth, cadence, etc.) in a way that will enable a broad range of astrophysical investigations.

-To maximize participation, we are offering two avenues for members of the community to provide information on science drivers and the requirements they place on the design of the Core Community Surveys: a short, one to two paragraph 'science pitch' (including a questionnaire) requested by February 17, 2023, and/or submission of a more technically focused white paper , anticipated to be due in late spring 2023.
+To maximize participation, this call for input consists of two independent avenues for members of the community to provide information on science drivers and the requirements they place on the design of the Core Community Surveys.
+The second avenue, technically focused white papers describing what observing strategies are needed for a given science investigation, is now open.
+White papers are due by June 16, 2023.
+The first avenue, submission of a short, one to two paragraph 'science pitch' (including a questionnaire) was due February 17, 2023, and resulted in more than 100 submissions.
+Submission of a science pitch is not required for submission of a white paper.

 All members of the community are encouraged to submit their science investigation ideas.
 The Roman Mission wants to hear from scientists worldwide across all career stages, positions, and types of institutions.
 All input will be passed to the committees that will be formed of community members and tasked with defining the Core Community Surveys.

 The Roman Mission will be hosting multiple virtual Q&A and discussion sessions in mid to late April and early May to encourage and facilitate community interaction and collaboration on white papers.

 The discission sessions will each focus on a specific survey, with two per survey.